Information for When your Loved One Returns

-- Still be integrating tools and skills learned.
+- They may still be integrating tools and skills learned.
 Be patient as they are still learning and practicing these new tools.
 They may swing to extremes at times in trying to find their way and determine their balance.

 - They have struggled to overcome fears, addictive patterns and thinking.
 They have goals related to their recovery that need now to be put into practice.
 This may not be easy and will be a bit scary.

 - They have worked with their core issues and have been through a processes to help them work through long unresolved issues, they are still working to manage and understand their triggers.